Travel Guide

 Beyond Pastel de Nata: 10 Must-Try Traditional Portuguese Foods

 While the Pastel de Nata is the undisputed king of Portuguese sweets, Portugal’s culinary map is far deeper than custard and flaky pastry.
-For couples planning a destination wedding with Evervows, the food is often the highlight that guests remember for years.
+For couples planning a destination wedding with EverVows, the food is often the highlight that guests remember for years — the welcome dinner that breaks the ice, the cocktail hour that feels unmistakably Portuguese, and the family-style feast that turns strangers into one long table of friends.

-From the soul-warming stews of the North to the "blindingly fresh" seafood of the Atlantic coast, here is your definitive 2026 guide to the 10 must-try traditional dishes and exactly where to find them in Lisbon and Porto.
+From the soul-warming stews of the North to the "blindingly fresh" seafood of the Atlantic coast, here is your definitive 2026 guide to the 10 must-try traditional dishes, exactly where to find them in Lisbon and Porto, and — just as importantly — which wedding moment each one is built for.

 The 10 Essential Dishes You Cannot Miss